 CI/CD test automation is like having a reliable GPS navigator that guides you through the twists and turns of software development, helping you avoid obstacles and reach your destination faster.

-Real-World cases that demonstrate the effectiveness of CI/CD Test Automation
+Real-world cases that demonstrate the effectiveness of CI/CD test automation

 There are many success stories that demonstrate the efficiency of CI/CD test automation.
 For example, thanks to CI/CD, Spotify managed to decrease the time from set-up to the first build and deployment down from 14 days to 5 minutes.
 They did it by using a CI/CD tool, which automatically builds and deploys the projects.
 Similarly, thanks to automation testing in the CI/CD pipeline, HP Laserjet Firmware Group managed to decrease their regression testing time down from 6 weeks to 24 hours.
 They learned that long feedback cycles make it more difficult to prevent mistakes in the future and that slow development cycles curb new feature development and creativity.
 Another prominent example of the effectiveness of CI/CD and test automation is the case of Lloyds Banking Group.
 They managed to decrease the testing cycle time down from 9 to 4 days, while also ensuring a 200% faster time to market.
 The list of success stories can be continued extensively since there are many different companies that demonstrate CI/CD testing’s efficiency.